allisondw/echo-app-wrapper/README.md

   --zoom-dir /zoom [--list-recent 10 | --search ...]
 ```

-…but you never have to type that.
+…but you don't have to type that.
 Just run:

 ```bash
 echoai